wiiznokes/LibreFanControl/README.md

 - [lm-sensor](https://github.com/lm-sensors/lm-sensors)

 ## Remove app
-On Windows, there is a script you can use to remove the lib copied inside the JVM, because they will not be removed automatically.
+On Windows, there is a script you can use to remove libs copied inside the JVM, because they will not be removed automatically.

 <details>